isomerpages/moe-chuachukangsec/_parents/Direct School Admission/Direct School Admission Application 2024.md

 to demonstrate a more diverse range of achievements and talents in seeking admission to a secondary school.</p>
 <p>When choosing a secondary school, parents and students are encouraged
-to choose schools wisely based on the student’s aptitudes and strengths, bearing in mind the schools’ academic and non-academic requirements, and the programmes available to develop the area of talent.</p>
+to choose schools wisely based on the students' aptitudes and strengths, bearing in mind the schools’ academic and non-academic requirements, and the programmes available to develop the area of talent.</p>
 <p>We would like to invite students with an interest or aptitude in the talent
-areas stated below and seeking admission to our school, to apply through this exercise.</p>
+areas stated below seeking admission to our school, to apply through this exercise.</p>
 <table style="minWidth: 75px">
 <colgroup>
 <col>